 An eye rupture is also known as a globe rupture.
-It happens when there is a disruption of the outer membranes of the eye because of a penetrating trauma or blunt trauma to the eye.
+It happens when there is a disruption of the outer membranes of the eye because of penetrating trauma or blunt trauma to the eye.
 Any injury that goes through the sclera or the cornea of the eye is considered to be an open globe injury and is treated as such in the emergency room or hospital.
-A globe rupture is a medical emergency needing management by a trained ophthalmologist.
+A ruptured globe is a medical emergency needing management by a trained ophthalmologist.
 Damage to the posterior aspect of the eye means an injury to the retina, which can result in permanent loss of vision.

 There are about 2 million eye injuries in the US each year with about 40,000 injuries causing some kind of permanent vision loss.
 Trauma to the eye makes up about three percent of all visits to the emergency department.
 Eye injuries cause about a third of all instances of blindness in childhood.

 Ruptures to the globe and injuries to the back of the eye have been linked to a high incidence of loss of vision.
 Modern techniques, including better surgeries and adequate rehabilitation, can restore vision in some cases of eye ruptures.
 A hopeful prognosis cannot be given until the eye has been fully evaluated and treated with surgery.
 Things that predict a poor outcome include being only able to see light, wounds that affect the back of the eye, wounds greater than 10 mm in length, and missile injuries to the eye.
 Most injuries occur in younger men with a median age of about 36 years.
 Many globe ruptures occur during sports injuries in teenage boys.Taking a History

 It is important to take a clinical history of any suspected globe injury to understand the mechanism of injury.
 Things that should be asked include the following:

 - Was there any other injury besides the eye, such as a head injury?

 - What was the patient doing at the time of injury?